 Forget eggs and bacon, Italians love to have sweet foods for breakfast, even though they have are some options for savoury foods too.

-For the Italian cornetto – there are several types in terms of shape, flour used and fillings.
+For the Italian cornetto – there are several types in terms of shape, flour used, and fillings.
 Brioches are mostly made from white flour or wheat flour (integrale in Italian) with fillings at pastry shops in Milan.
-My favourite fillings are cream, pistacchio (not common) and marmalade.
+My favourite fillings are cream, pistachio (not common), and marmalade.

-Sfogliatella, sometimes called a lobster tail in English (but does not refer to the same pastry), is a shell shaped filled Italian pastry which originated from Campania.
+Sfogliatella, sometimes called a lobster tail in English (but does not refer to the same pastry), is a shell-shaped filled Italian pastry that originated from Campania.
 Sfogliatella means “small, thin layer”, as the pastry looks like a stack of leaves.
-I love the crunchiness of the sfogliatelle and because of the sweetened fillings, I like to have it with capuccino.
-I love the almost bitter sweet contrast.
+I love the crunchiness of the sfogliatelle and because of the sweetened fillings, I like to have it with cappuccino.
+I love the almost bitter-sweet contrast.

 Panini in English is called a sandwich.
-Most panini you would find at shops in Milan are stuffed with ingredients ranging from prosciutto to mozzarella (cheese), tomatoes, tuna, eggplants, chicken, veal and salad fillings.
+Most panini you would find at shops in Milan is stuffed with ingredients ranging from prosciutto to mozzarella (cheese), tomatoes, tuna, eggplants, chicken, veal, and salad fillings.
 They are most times ready-made but many shops allow you to customise your own panini with the ingredients you prefer, while you wait for it to be made.

-Italians mostly eat panini as brunch or lunch.
+Italians mostly eat panini for brunch or lunch.
 So if you are having a late breakfast, this may be a good choice for you.